 Included in Beatsurfing are 7 editable Tutorial Controllers that allow you to learn the basics of the App, with the relevant Ableton Live Project.
-This list is constantly updated with new material, and we’ll be adding other DAWs as we go.

 If you do not own Ableton Live, there’s a fully working 30-day trial available here.

 This tutorial is going to drive you through the different circle behaviors with real usage examples.

 To read about this tutorial, download the PDF.

 2/ Granular Synthesis